 But this can also be the most challenging part of the yoga.
 Because as I stated earlier, once you learn something you can’t go back and unlearn it.
 And the right way is usually the way that feels somewhat uncomfortable and demanding.
 It’s hard to get the elbow in the right place in Triangle Pose – can’t you just forget what you learned?
 And this is when your discipline has to kick in.

-You came to class to challenge yourself.
-To be better than the person you were yesterday and continue to grow not only in your practice, but in your life outside of class as well.
-So when you honestly learn something in your practice relish in the moment and continue to take what you learned to your practice day after day.
-This is the way you come to realize what you are capable of and what you can achieve within this life.
+You came to the yoga class to challenge yourself – to be better than the person you were yesterday and to continue to grow, not only in your practice, but in your life outside of the class as well.
+So, when you learn something new that will deepen your practice, relish the moment and continue to take what you learned to your mat day after day.
+Build on your knowledge.
+This is the way you come to realize what you are truly capable of and tap into the posibilities of all you can achieve within this life.

 Your life is your message to the world.
 Make sure it’s inspiring…